-On March 29, 2017, we entered into an at-will employment agreement with our Chief Executive Officer.
-Pursuant to the terms of the employment agreement, Mr. Cargile receives a base salary of \$300,000 per year and a discretionary bonus.
-The employment agreement also provides for a restricted stock grant of 500,000 shares, one third of which shall vest on the one-year anniversary of the grant, and the balance of which shall vest in twenty-four equal monthly installments commencing on the one-year anniversary of the grant.
+On March 29, 2017, we entered into an at-will employment agreement with our then Chief Executive Officer.
+Pursuant to the terms of the employment agreement, Mr. Cargile received a base salary of \$300,000 per year and a discretionary bonus.
+The employment agreement also provided for a restricted stock grant of 71,429 shares, one third of which vested on the one-year anniversary of the grant, and the balance of which vested in twenty-four equal monthly installments commencing on the one-year anniversary of the grant.